ckeditor/ckeditor4/tests/plugins/tableselection/manual/rightclick.md

 ## Expected

-- Context menu opens, and none of cell is selected.
+- Context menu opens, and none of cells is selected.

 ## Unexpected